Guggenheim/Collections-API-Spec/README.md

 either via a header (`X-GUGGENHEIM-API-KEY`)or as a query parameter (`key`).
 For example, using curl, the header method would look like:

+<font color="red">*NOTE: this code on it's own will retrun a 406 error message.
+Include the Content Type specified below for a successful response.*</font>

     curl -H "X-GUGGENHEIM-API-KEY: [YOUR_KEY]" http://api.guggenheim.org/collections/

 using a query parameter:

+<font color="red">*NOTE: this code on it's own will retrun a 406 error message.
+Include the Content Type specified below for a successful response.*</font>

     curl http://api.guggenheim.org/collections/?key=[YOUR_KEY]